Cludo/Cludo.Docs/source/includes/Tracking/_intro.md

 <h1 id="tracking">Tracking</h1>

 <aside class="notice">
-Tracking does not require authorization.
+Tracking does not require authentication.
 </aside>

 Tracking is important, otherwise it is hard to adapt your search to fit your users needs, therefore Cludo provides tracking of searches and clicked search results.